June-Lo/Clover-Demo-App/README.md

 You should now have client_id, client_secret, merchant_id, ecommerce_public_key, ecommerce_private_key

-A thing to keep note is that whenever checking the Ecommerce API Keys, the private key will be changed
+A thing to keep note is that whenever checking the Ecommerce API Tokens, the private key will be changed

 ## Getting Authorization
 First, user is redirected to, client_id must be passed as a query, merchant_id can be passed if you have a specific one to skip the merchant picking process